AmbroVentures/sporti.fit/en/p/events/invicto-2025.md

 ## 🏨 Accommodation

 For accommodation, we recommend staying at the [Higuerón Hotel](https://www.hilton.com/en/hotels/agprhqq-higueron-hotel-malaga/){:target="_blank"}, which will host much of the event and is offering special rates.
-Use this exclusive link to get a **20% discount**: _[link will be published soon]_
+Use this code during your booking to get a **20% discount**: INVICT

 ## 🏷️ Promotion for Partner Members